gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Changes to new PMD support

-The default value for ruleset extension has changed from ["basic"] to [].
-We moved the default to the `Pmd` task, so everything should just work as it did before.
+The default value for ruleset extension has changed from `["basic"]` to `[]`.
+The default was moved to the `Pmd` task, so everything should just work as it did before.

 ### Order in which projects are configured